 Filter Out The Males

 Regardless of whether you’re working with regular seeds or F1 seeds that you bought online, the procedure of selecting a mother plant is similar.
-First, youhave to cultivate your seeds, then harvest cuttings from your plant before they flower.
-You should harvest cuttings during the third week of the vegetative stage.
+First, you have to cultivate your seeds, then harvest cuttings from your plant before they flower.
+It would help if you harvested cuttings during the third week of the vegetative stage.
 That’s because clones from these cuttings have the same age as their donors.
 Therefore, if they were almost flowering, they’ll continue with the process.

 After making your cuts, you need to label them correctly and note the donors they’ve come from.
 After doing this, continue growing them under the vegetative growth light cycle.
 Most growers prefer 18/6.
 Apart from that, it would be best if you also continued flowering your donors.
 Ensure you do this in a separate growth space.
 As they grow, look at each plant attentively and eliminate any males as quickly as you can.
 As you do this, dispose of their corresponding clones to ensure they don’t pollinate the females.